12gagesmith/orbit_game/notes.md

 Given the following HTML, what CSS would you use to set the text "trouble" to green and leave the "double" text unaffected? document.getElementById("””trouble’s id””").style.color = "green";
 What will the following code output when executed using a for loop and console.log?
 How would you use JavaScript to select an element with the id of “byu” and change the text color of that element to green? document.getElementById("byu").style.color = "green";
-What is the opening HTML tag for a paragraph, ordered list, unordered list, second level heading, first level heading, third level heading? <p>, <ol>, <ul>, <h2>, so forth
+What is the opening HTML tag for a paragraph, ordered list, unordered list, second level heading, first level heading, third level heading? p, ol, ul>, h2, so forth
 How do you declare the document type to be html?
 What is valid javascript syntax for if, else, for, while, switch statements?
 What is the correct syntax for creating a javascript object?